 "HERSHEY INN / APARTMENTS FOR SOME OF OUR EMPLOYES(sic) / Hershey Chocolate Co., Hershey, Pa." black & white postcard that is not as tall as most regular-size, mailed OCT 23 1912 from Urbana Ohio to Miss Edith Craig in Cable Ohio by her cousin Ethel, back paper browning evenly with age, upper corner crease, toning noticeable in the front sky.
 Interesting social history. $3.75 p(h)sg

 To order from this

 "High School - Greybull, Wyo." including their gymnasium at the left; unused sepia-tone Ekc real photo postcard, tiny upper corner crease, very light toning near the left back edge.
 Sign in front center reads 'PWA / Federal Emergency / ...', referring to the Public Works Administration of the Federal Government during the depression.
 This was one of many such schools built or improved in Wyoming during the New Deal.
-SALE IN PROGRESS w(g)s
+Sold but front side still available for scholarly study & research as an enlarged 300-dpi scan (publication quality) in .jpg format for $3.75. w(g)s

 "'I knew this union was the / only way we could have our / own voice, make ourselves a / better way of life.' / Crystal Lee // TEXTILE WORKERS UNION of AMERICA / TWUA / AFL-CIO / CLC" much pertinent information on back about the unionizing of J. P. Stevens in Roanoke Rapids North Carolina, sepia-tone image within blue border, unused post card.
 Bread & Roses Series #5, a few tiny spots on back, unusually detailed & unusual subject matter. $15.00 un(r)gs%